 Nigel Griffiths, David Boyd and Kristian Phillips were all evidenced and deemed to be involved in the sham sacking of the teacher in question, and currently they remain in employment at John Kyrle High School having not yet been held to account.
 The school has made no announcement of any disciplinary measures taken against any of them for their actions.
 The school broke employment law and disability law, and acted with discrimination regards union activity.
 Discrimination is just as serious a matter as unlawful actions.

-SENCO, Assistant Headteacher and Mental Health Lead Trixie Clarke was said to have provided private union communications, from the teacher in question, up to the Headteacher.
 The Tribunal reported how it explored how Nigel Griffiths had been collecting information he hoped to use against the teacher, who had raised perfectly legitimate and properly voiced concerns over malpractice at the school.
 This information collection also included email chains dug up by Kristian Phillips that had taken place with the teacher (Kristian Phillips who was her line manager and is an Assistant Headteacher), these were supplied to the Headteacher with highly suspicious timing.
 The supply of these email chains happened on the day of a national union strike after the SLT had been inappropriately questioning teachers over whether they were going to strike (a personal choice and decision of which the SLT has no right to be told or informed).
-Kristian Phillips was suddenly providing emails from the teacher that had taken place months before, which he would have had to have deliberately set about digging up from his inbox.
+Kristian Phillips was suddenly providing emails from the teacher that had taken place months before, which he would have had to have deliberately set about digging up from way back in the deep history of his inbox.
 Mr Phillips could not answer why the timing of providing these email chains to the Head was so suspicious when he was cross examined in the Public Hearing, or for that matter being able to answer the reason for him doing it.
 More of Kristian Phillips actions were examined in great length when the Tribunal examined the school's allegations against the teacher as he was hands on regards projected grades and performance data which the school had falsely accused the teacher of manipulating to her advantage.

 In Mr Pascoe's cross examination he was also asked about the Headteacher's conduct and had nothing to say, no concerns.
 This despite Mr Pascoe having once lead an investigation into Nigel Griffiths shouting at a previous union rep, an investigation which resulted in Nigel Griffiths being recommended training along the lines of anger management so that future incidents of shouting at staff by Mr Griffiths were not to happen.
 Mr Pascoe also claimed in cross examination that he couldn't recall why Joyce Thomas, a long serving Chair of Trustees and Trustees had resigned after 36 years service.
 This and yet when Joyce Thomas had learned that her clearly reasoned letter of resignation had not been circulated to the Trustees by the school as it should have been, she had made absolutely sure that the Trustees received it by delivering it herself.
 Her letter described how she was disturbed over the treatment of staff at the school, so much so that she resigned with immediate effect.